 Some people may think that private property can only ever belong solely to the owner.
 However, the truth is a bit more complicated.
 When government agents seize private property, they may do so by claiming it's official business.
-It's important to understand, however, that the jury may still be out on whether such actions are always lawful.
-Here are the top things to know about civil asset forfeiture.
+But are such actions are always lawful?
+Here are some things to know about civil asset forfeiture.

 How can the government just seize someone's real property?
 One important concept is that of eminent domain, or the power of a government to command its citizens to sell their property to the state.
 Historically, eminent domain was used by federal and state government bodies to provide space for projects like transportation networks, national parks, monuments and historic sites.
 However, the Fifth Amendment requires that "just compensation" be given to the owner.

-The government often grabs property because it believes that doing so will serve the public interest.
-This action is known as a "taking".
+The government often takes property because it believes that doing so will serve the public interest.
+This action is known as a "taking."